open-telemetry/opentelemetry.io/content/en/docs/languages/go/exporters.md

 ### Console traces

+The
 [`go.opentelemetry.io/otel/exporters/stdout/stdouttrace`](https://pkg.go.dev/go.opentelemetry.io/otel/exporters/stdout/stdouttrace)
-contains an implementation of the console trace exporter.
+package contains an implementation of the console trace exporter.

 Here's how you can create an exporter with default configuration: